-Each Party shall provide that a good that does not undergo a change in tariff classification pursuant to Annex 4.2 is nonetheless an originating good if:

-- (a) the value of all non-originating materials, including materials of undetermined origin, used or consumed in the production of the good that do not undergo the required change in tariff classification does not exceed 10 per cent of the FOB value of the good; and - (b) the good meets all other applicable requirements of this Chapter.
+- 7. A good that does not undergo a change in tariff classification pursuant to Annex 4.2 of the Agreement is nonetheless an originating good if: - (a) the value of all non-originating materials, including materials of undetermined origin, used or consumed in the production of the good that do not undergo the required change in tariff classification does not exceed 10 per cent of the FOB value of the good; and - (b) the good meets all other applicable requirements of Chapter 4 of the Agreement.